Ernesto-Lima/YourFirstStepsAtTACC/docs/steps_at_tacc/connecting.rst

 your quota in ``$WORK``, and your job is repeatedly trying (and failing) to write to ``$WORK``, you will stress that file system.

+``$HOME``

+* is backed up
+* Recommended Use: cron jobs, scripts and templates, environment settings, compilations

+``$WORK``

+* NOT backed up
+* Recommended Use: software installations, original datasets that can't be reproduced.

+``$SCRATCH``

+* NOT backed up, subject to purge if access time is more than 10 days old
+* Recommended Use: Reproducible datasets, I/O files: temporary files, checkpoint/restart files, job output files

 Another useful way to monitor your disk quotas (and TACC project balances) at any time is to execute:

 .. code-block:: console